 Have you ever wondered, What is Microservices and how the scaling industries integrate with them while building applications to keep up with their client expectations?

 To get an idea of What is Microservices, you have to understand how a monolithic application is decomposed into small tiny micro applications which are packaged and deployed independently.
 This blog will clear your understanding of how developers use microservices to scale their applications according to their need.
+This blog is a foundation for Microservice Certification Training.

 In this blog, you will learn about the following: